 It was recognized that discussion about the meaning, ramifications and mitigation strategies for Contract Clauses (whether standard or non-standard) should be continual by all partners.
-With the retirement of the workforce who developed or analyzed contract language, comes a knowledge gap and thus an opportunity to bring all industry together to learn.
-Construction and design related Associations are poised to offer these sessions.
+With the retirement of the workforce who developed or analyzed contract language, comes a knowledge gap and thus an opportunity to bring all industry partners together to learn.
+Construction and design related Associations are poised to collaboratively offer these Workshops for their members.